Robin Williams' house

 At the time of his death, the actor owned two properties—this house in Tiburon and a second home in Napa.

-According to the report, the room was at the end of a long hallway.
+The report stated that the room was at the end of a long hallway.

 Inside, there was a large wood-framed bunk bed (A), a wood-shelved media cabinet (B), and three padded ottomans underneath the window (C).